lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 **Introduction:**
 This notebook explores the data for a SNIa lightcurve: the i-band photometry, the seeing for each i-band epoch, and the astrometric scatter of the i-band observations.
-The scientific motivation being considered here is that a user knows the coordinates of a low-redshift SNIa (67.4579, -44.0802), and now wants to find an i-band epoch in which this SNIa was bright *and* the seeing was good.
+The scientific motivation here is that a user knows the coordinates of a low-redshift SNIa (67.4579, -44.0802), and now wants to find an i-band epoch in which this SNIa was bright *and* the seeing was good.
 The user also wants to get a sense of the scatter in the astrometric precision for the coordinates in the DiaObjects catalog.
 For example, perhaps the user knows there is pre-explosion JWST imaging of the host galaxy, and is looking for the best image from Rubin Observatory